Algebraic K-theory: Algebraic topology and algebraic geometry in algebraic K-theory

 Throughout the 1970s and early 1980s, K-theory on singular varieties still lacked adequate foundations.
 While it was believed that Quillen's K-theory gave the correct groups, it was not known that these groups had all of the envisaged properties.
 For this, algebraic K-theory had to be reformulated.
 This was done by Thomason in a lengthy monograph which he co-credited to his dead friend Thomas Trobaugh, who he said gave him a key idea in a dream.
 Thomason combined Waldhausen's construction of K-theory with the foundations of intersection theory described in volume six of Grothendieck's Séminaire de Géométrie Algébrique du Bois Marie.
 There, K0 was described in terms of complexes of sheaves on algebraic varieties.
 Thomason discovered that if one worked with in derived category of sheaves, there was a simple description of when a complex of sheaves could be extended from an open subset of a variety to the whole variety.
 By applying Waldhausen's construction of K-theory to derived categories, Thomason was able to prove that algebraic K-theory had all the expected properties of a cohomology theory.

-In 1976, Keith Dennis discovered an entirely novel technique for computing K-theory based on Hochschild homology.
+In 1976, R. Keith Dennis discovered an entirely novel technique for computing K-theory based on Hochschild homology.
 This was based around the existence of the Dennis trace map, a homomorphism from K-theory to Hochschild homology.
 While the Dennis trace map seemed to be successful for calculations of K-theory with finite coefficients, it was less successful for rational calculations.
 Goodwillie, motivated by his "calculus of functors", conjectured the existence of a theory intermediate to K-theory and Hochschild homology.
 He called this theory topological Hochschild homology because its ground ring should be the sphere spectrum (considered as a ring whose operations are defined only up to homotopy).
 In the mid-1980s, Bokstedt gave a definition of topological Hochschild homology that satisfied nearly all of Goodwillie's conjectural properties, and this made possible further computations of K-groups.
 Bokstedt's version of the Dennis trace map was a transformation of spectra K → THH.
 This transformation factored through the fixed points of a circle action on THH, which suggested a relationship with cyclic homology.
 In the course of proving an algebraic K-theory analog of the Novikov conjecture, Bokstedt, Hsiang, and Madsen introduced topological cyclic homology, which bore the same relationship to topological Hochschild homology as cyclic homology did to Hochschild homology.